terrycojones/rpnpy/README.md

 this can be avoided with the `:n` (no split) modifier, but note that the modifier will only affect then next (and subsequent) lines.
-You can just give an empty command with the ':n' modifier to toggle to no line
+You can just give an empty command with the `:n` modifier to toggle to no line
 splitting:

 ```sh